EFA Provides Funds for Homeschooling and Private Schools

 3. Immunization Record (ideally from the last 3 months)

-• The current address that is listed on your application must match whatever is on the documentation.
+• A: The current address that is listed on your application must match whatever is on the documentation.

 Documents can include: